ESP Guitars: History

 In 1993, ESP moved its headquarters again but this time to Los Angeles, on Sunset Boulevard in Hollywood.
 In 1995, the LTD series was created to sell ESP's products at a more affordable price.
 Soon after the introduction of the Korean and Indonesian-made LTD lines, ESP stopped selling the majority of its Japanese-made flagship guitars in the United States, due to the high prices involved in exporting to the Americas.
 The lone exception was ESP's artist signature series, which remained ESP (rather than LTD) models.
 In the early 2000s, ESP resumed exporting the standard Japanese-made lines to the United States (where they are popular among heavy metal and hard rock players), though at greatly increased prices compared to the early 1990s.

 Similarly to Ibanez, ESP's chief competitor in Japan, ESP was initially known for making high-quality and customized replicas of famous American guitars, including Strats and Teles, as well as Gibson Explorers.
 The Explorer replica, known as the EXP/MX, shot to fame when avid ESP user James Hetfield's band Metallica rose to popularity in the late 80s/early 90s.
-Models similar to Hetfield's black ESP even today sell for thousands of dollars beyond the original retail price.
+Models similar to Hetfield's white ESP even today sell for thousands of dollars beyond the original retail price.
 However, just like with Ibanez, when Gibson realized the extent to which ESP was cutting into sales of its own guitars, it threatened a lawsuit to prevent sales of these guitars in the Americas.
 ESP redesigned its lines to be less similar to the American models.

 In 2002, ESP was ranked among the music industry's fastest-growing companies.
-This is largely due to the Fender buyout of Jackson Guitars, who ESP had struggled to compete with throughout the 1980s and 1990s.
+This is largely due to the Fender buyout of Jackson Guitars, whom ESP had struggled to compete with throughout the 1980s and 1990s.
 After the buyout, many Jackson endorsers switched over to ESP.

 As of March 2015, ESP began distributing Takamine Guitars in the United States.

 Hisatake Shibuya died on late September 2024 at age 87.